isotopp/isotopp.github.io/content/posts/2020-07-30-mysql-transactions---writing-data.md

         db.commit()
 ```

-In this piece of code we again count to 1000, but we are doing it in a three
+In this piece of code we again count to 1000, but we are doing it in a
-step process, called a read-modify-write cycle.
+three-step process, called a read-modify-write cycle.
 We also implemented it
 wrongly for demonstration purposes:

-- The read phase is done with a `SELECT` statement that retrieves the
+- The "read phase" is done with a `SELECT` statement that retrieves the
   current counter value from the database.

-- The modify phase increments the counter, application side, in memory.
+- The "modify phase" increments the counter, application side, in memory.
 This
   can in real applications be an arbitrarily complicated process that takes
   a non-trivial amount of time and maybe even connects to different backend
   systems and services.

-- The write phase then uses `UPDATE` to write back the previously read value
+- The "write phase" then uses `UPDATE` to write back the previously read value
   to the database.

 There is no error handling, and - for the purposes of demonstration - no